304 North Cardinal St.

 The best potting soil for peppers is:

-Peppers grow best in well-drained, ph-neutral, sandy loam soil, often with the addition of some quality homemade compost.
+Peppers grow best outdoors in well-drained, ph-neutral, organic, sandy loam soil or quality potting mix, often with the addition of some quality homemade compost.
 Read on to learn more about creating the best potting soil for your pepper plants.

 “When care is taken to improve the soil and provide the best drainage possible, great pepper plants are usually the result.”The Complete Chile Pepper Book: A Gardener’s Guide to Choosing, Growing, Preserving, and Cooking, by Dave DeWitt & Paul W. Bosland